-- 2. Affirmative Consent: Affirmative, conscious, and voluntary agreement to engage in sexual activity.
-It is the responsibility of each person involved in sexual activity to ensure that the other(s) involved affirmatively consent(s) to engage in sexual activity.
-Lack of protest or resistance does not mean consent, nor does silence mean consent.
-Affirmative consent must be ongoing throughout a sexual activity and can be revoked at any time.
-The existence of a dating relationship between the persons involved, or the fact of past sexual relations between them should never by itself be assumed to be an indicator of consent.
-Valid consent does not exist if Respondent knew or should have known that Complainant was unable to consent because Complainant was asleep or unconscious; was incapacitated due to drugs, alcohol or medication; or Complainant was unable to communicate due to a mental or physical condition. - 3.
-Amnesty: Protection from disciplinary action against a reporting party, Complainant, or witness for participation in the reporting, investigation or adjudication of Prohibited Conduct for a violation of the College's conduct policies related to the incident unless the College determines that the violation was egregious, including but not limited to, an action that places the health or safety of any other person at risk. - 4.
+- 3. Amnesty: Protection from disciplinary action against a reporting party, Complainant, or witness for participation in the reporting, investigation or adjudication of Prohibited Conduct for a violation of the College's conduct policies related to the incident unless the College determines that the violation was egregious, including but not limited to, an action that places the health or safety of any other person at risk. - 4.
 Complainant: An individual at whom conduct that meets the definition of Prohibited Conduct is directed or alleged to have been directed.
 A Complainant must be participating or attempting to participate in the College's education program or activity at the time of filing a formal complaint.
-A person may be a complainant, or a respondent, even where no formal complaint has been filed and no grievance process is pending - Days: Any reference to "days" contained in these procedures shall mean business days, excluding all recognized federal and state holidays and breaks during which classes are not in session. - 6.
-Education Program or Activity: all academic, educational, extracurricular, athletic, and other programs of Concorde occurring in the U.S., including locations or events, or circumstances over which the College exercised substantial control over both the Respondent and the context in which the sexual discrimination or harassment occurs, and also includes buildings owned or controlled by a student organization that is officially recognized by Concorde. - Grievance Procedures: Procedures adopted and published by Concorde as set forth as in this policy. - "In Writing": Use of the phrase "in writing" shall refer to submission of materials either electronically (e.g., via email or via hard copy format, sent via facsimile, U.S. mail or courier service, interoffice mail, or personal delivery) to the Lead Title IX coordinator. - 9.
+A person may be a complainant, or a respondent, even where no formal complaint has been filed and no grievance process is pending - 5.
+Days: Any reference to "days" contained in these procedures shall mean business days, excluding all recognized federal and state holidays and breaks during which classes are not in session. - 6.
+Education Program or Activity: all academic, educational, extracurricular, athletic, and other programs of Concorde occurring in the U.S., including locations or events, or circumstances over which the College exercised substantial control over both the Respondent and the context in which the sexual discrimination or harassment occurs, and also includes buildings owned or controlled by a student organization that is officially recognized by Concorde. - 7.
+Grievance Procedures: Procedures adopted and published by Concorde as set forth as in this policy. - 8.
+"In Writing": Use of the phrase "in writing" shall refer to submission of materials either electronically (e.g., via email or via hard copy format, sent via facsimile, U.S. mail or courier service, interoffice mail, or personal delivery) to the Lead Title IX coordinator. - 9.
 Supportive Measures: Non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without a fee or charge after Concorde obtains Actual Knowledge that Prohibited Conduct may have occurred, including but not limited to before or after the filing of a Formal Complaint.
-Supportive Measures must be available to Complainants and Respondents on an equitable basis and must be designed to: - restore or preserve equal access to Concorde's education programs or activities without unreasonably burdening the other party;
+Supportive Measures must be available to Complainants and Respondents on an equitable basis and must be designed to:

+i. restore or preserve equal access to Concorde's education programs or activities without unreasonably burdening the other party;

-- protect the safety of all parties and the College's educational environment; and - iii. deter Prohibited Conduct. - Prohibited Conduct: Sex Discrimination and Sexual Harassment as defined in Title IX of the Education Amendments of 1972 (20 U.S.C. §§ 1681, et. seq.) and its implementing regulations (34 CFR 106, et. seq.) and the Title IX policy 04-018. - Remedies: Actions taken to restore or preserve equal access to Concorde's education programs and activities. - 12.
+ii. protect the safety of all parties and the College's educational environment: and iii. deter Prohibited Conduct.

+- 10. Prohibited Conduct: Sex Discrimination and Sexual Harassment as defined in Title IX of the Education Amendments of 1972 (20 U.S.C. §§ 1681, et. seq.) and its implementing regulations (34 CFR 106, et. seq.) and the Title IX policy 04-018. - 11.
+Remedies: Actions taken to restore or preserve equal access to Concorde's education programs and activities. - 12.
 Respondent: Person(s) reported to have engaged in Prohibited Conduct.
 A person may be a complainant, or a respondent, even where no formal complaint has been filed and no grievance process is pending.